marctrem/usbarmory-wiki-fork/Terms-of-Use.md

 PARTICULAR PURPOSE.
 YOU ASSUME THE ENTIRE RISK AS TO THE RESULTS AND PERFORMANCE OF THE USB ARMORY.

 **Warranty for hardware**.
-F-Secure provides a voluntary manufacturer’s limited warranty for hardware (hereinafter “Warranty”).
+WithSecure provides a voluntary manufacturer’s limited warranty for hardware (hereinafter “Warranty”).
 The Warranty is for two (2) years in the EU and (1) year for hardware in all other countries or regions (hereinafter “Warranty Period”).
 The Warranty provides rights that may be separate to the rights provided to you by consumer law, including but not limited to those relating to non-conforming goods.
-Hence, the F-Secure warranty beneﬁts are in addition to, and not instead of, rights provided by consumer law in your jurisdiction.
-The Warranty Period begins from the date of original purchase of the product from F-Secure or an F-Secure authorized reseller. lf there is a defect during the warranty period, F-Secure, at its option and to the extent required by law will (a) repair the product at no charge using new parts or parts that are equivalent to new in reliability and performance, or (b) exchange the product with a functionally equivalent product that is new or
+Hence, the WithSecure warranty beneﬁts are in addition to, and not instead of, rights provided by consumer law in your jurisdiction.
+The Warranty Period begins from the date of original purchase of the product from WithSecure or an WithSecure authorized reseller. lf there is a defect during the warranty period, WithSecure, at its option and to the extent required by law will (a) repair the product at no charge using new parts or parts that are equivalent to new in reliability and performance, or (b) exchange the product with a functionally equivalent product that is new or